Hunter Dozier Player Props: Royals vs. Blue Jays

-Hunter Dozier -- 1-for-4 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Yusei Kikuchi on the mound, on April 4 at 7:40 PM ET.
+On Wednesday, Hunter Dozier (on the back of going 0-for-2) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 7:40 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Blue Jays.
+In his previous game he had a hitless showing (0-for-2) against the Blue Jays.

 Hunter Dozier Game Info & Props vs. the Blue Jays